 - Use the Kaplan Financial Knowledge Bank to read more about areas that you’ve forgotten from your studies and strengthen your weaker subjects.

 - Attend a Kaplan ACCA revision course – your tutor will guide you on the best way to approach questions and their answers.
 You’ll also receive personal support and feedback.
 Listen to the tutor’s advice!

 - If you’re a current Kaplan student, use MyKaplan.
 This online portal includes practice questions and tutor debrief videos.
 Note: your resources will vary depending on which Kaplan courses/materials you have purchased.

-- Do question practise.
-Our AAT Passplus and ACCA Question Based Day courses have question practice built into them.
+- Do some practice questions before the exam.
+Our AAT Passplus and ACCA Question Based Day courses have practice questions built in.
 Our ACCA Question Based Days involve a whole day of question practice under exam conditions, with marked scripts and feedback.
-It is like taking a spoonful of medicine… horrible at the time, but you know it is doing you good and afterwards you feel much better.
+It is like taking a spoonful of medicine - horrible at the time, but you know it's doing you good, and afterwards you feel much better.

 And after all that - best of luck!
 Just remember to stay calm and read your exam questions carefully.